 Do you remember the first time you received a letter as as a kid?
 What a terrific feeling to receive an item from a far away place!
 That's what we're asking you to do for youth in Zimbabwe & the world who feel invisible in our digital age.

+We invite the general public to write letters directly to our youth to inspire them to keep going.
 Share your experiences of navigating the teenage years with perseverance, strength and hope!

 "Hello: